Temple for protector of the two-thousand-year-old Kallanai

 Regulators across Kollidam

-Right on the dike built by Karikallan across Kollidam River, the British wanted to build water regulating gates and bridge.
-Captain J.L.Calddell was in-charge of the project during that time.
-The work progressed well but when they took up construction of 19th vent they could not complete the same.
+Right on the dike built by Karikallan across the Kollidam River, the British wanted to build water regulating gates and a bridge.
+Captain J.L.Calddell was in charge of the project during that time.
+The work progressed well but when they took up construction of the 19th vent they could not complete the same.
 They had tried several times to finish but could not.
 It was a mystery to the officer in charge of the site who had to spend sleepless nights.

 British Captain and Sri Anjaneya

 The engineer in charge Captain J.L.Calddell one night had a strange dream in which Sri Anjaneya appeared and persuaded him to build a temple for Him at that spot.
-The British was not prepared to believe this and continued trying rebuilding the 19th vent but in vain.
-He did not share his dream with anybody, but in a few days a group of monkeys flocked him reminding about Sri Anjaneya.
+The British were not prepared to believe this and continued trying to rebuild the 19th vent but in vain.
+He did not share his dream with anybody, but in a few days, a group of monkeys flocked to him reminding him about Sri Anjaneya.
 Captain was not moved and remained stubborn.
-But the next day a mestiri [mason in-charge] reported to the Captain stating that he had a dream in which Sri Anjaneya telling him that a temple should be build at the spot for Him.
+But the next day a mestiri [mason in charge] reported to the Captain stating that he had a dream in which Sri Anjaneya told him that a temple should be built at the spot for Him.
 Captain was taken aback to hear the description given by the mestiri and changed his mind.
-He then allowed construction of the temple for Sri Anjaneya at the very same spot as directed by Him in the dream.
+He then allowed the temple for Sri Anjaneya to be constructed, at the very same spot as was directed by Sri Anjaneya in the dream.

-There is a stone, in one corner of the temple as a record of this fact to with a note “Repaired this colling LHA & Erected the 26s upright stones by Cap.
+There is a stone, in one corner of the temple as a record of this fact with a note “Repaired this colling LHA & Erected the 26s upright stones by Cap.
 J.L.Calddel AD 1804”.
-Below this there is a note in Tamil stating that the stone is erected as per the orders of the Government.
-On the other side of the stone Sri Hanuman’s figure had been engraved [as we see in temple pillars].
+Below this, there is a note in Tamil stating that the stone is erected as per the orders of the Government.
+On the other side of the stone, Sri Hanuman’s figure had been engraved [as we see in temple pillars].

 Sri Hanuman Protector of Kallanai

-Sri Anjaneya Temple at Kallanai, TN It is more than two hundred years that Lord Sri Hanuman is protecting this two thousand years old bridge.
-It is widely believed that He is the Protector of the two thousand year old Kallanai and the Master who irrigates the Thanjavur delta.
-Every year before the water is released for cultivation of paddy to the delta, poojas are conducted in this temple.
-Every season before the water is released for cultivation of first ‘bogam’, the paddy seeds are first offered to the Lord then to the river and then the water for irrigation is released from all sluices.
-Farmers, Engineers and Ministers used to participate in this pooja ceremony.
+Sri Anjaneya Temple at Kallanai, TN It is more than two hundred years that Lord Sri Hanuman has been protecting this two thousand years old bridge.
+It is widely believed that He is the Protector of the two-thousand-year-old Kallanai and the Master who irrigates the Thanjavur delta.
+Every year before the water is released for the cultivation of paddy to the delta, poojas are conducted in this temple.
+Every season before the water is released for cultivation of the first ‘bogam’, the paddy seeds are first offered to the Lord then to the river and then the water for irrigation is released from all sluices.
+Farmers, Engineers, and Ministers used to participate in this pooja ceremony.

-Poojas are conducted in all the other three temples around, namely Sri Vinayaka, Sri Kaliamman and Sri Karuppannachami at that time.
+Poojas are conducted in the other three temples around, namely Sri Vinayaka, Sri Kaliamman, and Sri Karuppannachami at that time.

 A very strange spot for a temple

 Sri Anjaneya Temple at Kallanai, TN Sri Anjaneya had selected this very strange spot to stay.
-During early January 2008 when I visited the temple, ankle deep water was flowing on the floor of the front hall.
-I was told that during season when water is released in Kollidam the basement of the temple and the floor of the front hall will not be visible.
-Water will be flowing upto the brim of the door steps of the temple.
+During early January 2008 when I visited the temple, ankle-deep water was flowing on the floor of the front hall.
+I was told that during the season when water is released in Kollidam the basement of the temple and the floor of the front hall will not be visible.
+Water will be flowing up to the brim of the doorsteps of the temple.
 A sight which is beyond imagination, the pundit tells it is seen to be believed.
 It is a unique spot for a temple, but Lord Hanuman had selected this spot for Himself for the reason best known to Him.

-The Temple is east facing with a big hall in front.
+The Temple is facing east, with a big hall in front.
 The temple is about ten feet by ten feet.
 The main garbhagraham constitutes the entire temple.
-There is a two feet wide open prakaram around the temple with closely placed iron grills around, to prevent any untoward incident like devotee falling into the river etc.
+There is a two feet wide open prakaram around the temple with closely placed iron grills around, it to prevent any untoward incident like devotees falling into the river, etc.

 Sri Jaya Veera Anjaneya

 Sri Hanuman of this temple is facing north in an ardha shila form.
-Lord is seen moving towards north.
-Sri Hanuman is holding ‘sowgandhika’ flower in His left hand which is resting on the hip.
+Lord is seen moving towards the north.
+Sri Hanuman is holding the ‘sowgandhika’ flower in His left hand which is resting on the hip.
 Lord’s right hand is seen raised above His shoulder with ‘abhaya mudra’.
 Lord’s tail is seen raised above His head, with a small bell tied at the end.
-Lord is wearing three malas in his neck.
+Lord is wearing three malas on his neck.
 His kesam is seen tied neatly and tagged.
-Lords eyes are radiant and glowing mesmerising the devotee and making him spell bound.
+Lord's eyes are radiant and glowing mesmerising the devotee and making him spellbound.

 The daily poojas are done as per the Madwa tradition.